Day 1 Summary

 In the afternoon, participants had time to unwind and connect during a social program, providing an opportunity to relax and network.
 The day concluded with a series of informal gatherings, allowing for continued discussions and reflections on the day’s topics.

-Day 7 Break
+Day 7 Summary

 Morning Sessions: The day began with a lecture by Prof. Poornima Prabhakaran on the impact of cardiovascular diseases (CVD) across the life course, with a particular focus on early-life factors contributing to long-term cardiovascular health.
 This session explored the importance of preventive strategies during early developmental stages.